-The love for SUMI-E, Japanese Ink Painting, developed after a trip to Japan in 1965.
+The love for sumi-e, Japanese ink painting, developed after a trip to Japan in 1965.
 Two other trips inspired Darlene’s painting style.
-One trip was to Portugal with Richard Yip in 1972 and another to China with Ning Yeh in 2005, both California artists.
+One trip was to Portugal with Richard Yip in 1972 and another in China with Ning Yeh in 2005, both California artists.
 Although Darlene is a self-taught sumi artist, she thrives on finally receiving formal instruction from the area’s master sumi artists.
-She continues to take classes and workshops, enter shows, create solo shows of her own, meet people who also love sumi art, and paint as much as possible.
-She belongs to several local art organizations, devoting most of her time with the Puget Sound Sumi Artists.
+She continues to take classes and workshops, enter shows, create solo shows of her own, meet people who love sumi art, and paint as much as possible.
+She belongs to several art organizations, devoting most of her time with the Puget Sound Sumi Artists.

-Studying and painting SUMI-E is a constant in Darlene’s life.
-Her goal is to grow as an artist – to know that she’ll always be a student striving to let that inner spirit explode!
-THIS IS MY PASSION!
+Studying and painting sumi-e is a constant in Darlene’s life.
+Her goal is to grow as an artist —to know that she’ll always be a student striving to let her inner spirit explode!
+This is her passion!

 “An artists’s work is an interpretation of a person’s mood and feelings through their personal experiences, skills, talents, and knowledge gained through the years.
 It is a never-ending challenge to create in an effort to mature and improve as an artist.
 Creating a work of art is an experience within itself —recording a brief moment in time”.